dcos/dcos-docs/1.10/monitoring/logging/aggregating/splunk.md

 post_title: Log Management with Splunk
 menu_order: 3
 ---
 You can pipe system and application logs from a DC/OS cluster to your existing Splunk server.
+This document describes how to configure a Splunk universal forwarder to send output from each node to a Splunk installation.
+This document does not explain how to setup and configure a Splunk server.

 These instructions are based on CoreOS and might differ substantially from other Linux distributions.
-This document does not explain how to set up and configure a Splunk server.

 **Prerequisites**

 *   An existing Splunk installation that can ingest data for indexing.
 *   All DC/OS nodes must be able to connect to your Splunk indexer via HTTP or HTTPS.
-(See Splunk's documentation for instructions on enabling HTTPS.)
 *   The `ulimit` of open files must be set to `unlimited` for your user with root access.

 # Step 1: All nodes

 For all nodes in your DC/OS cluster:

 1. Install Splunk's [universal forwarder][2].
-Splunk provides packages and installation instructions for most platforms.
 2. Make sure the forwarder has the credentials it needs to send data to the indexer.
-See Splunk's documentation for details.
 3. Start the forwarder.

 # Step 2: Master nodes